Cervical Cancer Facts and Stats

 There are minor differences in the U.S. screening guidelines for women with average

 risk.
-The following table compares the current (2012) recommendations of two different groups: the U.S. Preventive Services Task Force (USPSTF) and a multidisciplinary partnership among the American Cancer Society/American Society for Colposcopy and Cervical Pathology/American Society for Clinical Pathology (ACS/ASCCP/ASCP).5, 11
+The following table compares the current recommendations of three different groups: a multidisciplinary partnership among the American Cancer Society/American Society for Colposcopy and Cervical Pathology/American Society for Clinical Pathology (ACS/ASCCP/ASCP), The United States Preventive Services Task Force (USPSTF), and the American College of Obstetricians and Gynecologists (ACOG).14, 15, 16

 Recommendations apply to both conventional and liquid-based cytology.